ACoAs – Set GOALS to MEET NEEDS (Part 3)

 People who are easily controlled don’t know there’s a difference between –

 a.
 Natural, appropriate authority.
-Being IN control is using our power in a positive way – of oneself, or being a good leader.
+Being IN control is using our power in a positive way – for oneself, or being a good leader.
 The person in control is the main decision-maker, in charge of communication & makes things happen.
 People choose to listen & follow appropriate authority because they want to learn, connect &/or be taken care of —

 — vs.